 Llarimar eyed him.
 “Your Excellency, you are--by default--a politician.”

-“Don’t remind me, please,” Lightsong said.
-“I should very well like to extract myself from the situation.
-Do you think, perhaps, I could pay one of the other Gods to judge in my stead?
-They could have twice as many votes, and I could have half as many stomach aches.”
+“Don’t remind me, please.
+I should very well like to extract myself from the situation.
+Do you think, perhaps, I could pay one of the other Gods to take control of my Lifeless commands?
+They could have twice as much power, and I could have half as many stomach aches.”

 “I doubt that would be possible,” Llarimar said.
-“I’m sure it would be a poor decision.”
+“And, if it were, I’m sure it would be a poor decision.”

-“All part of my master plan to ensure that I become totally and redundantly useless to this city and its people by the time I die.
+“It’s all part of my master plan to ensure that I become totally and redundantly useless to this city by the time I die.
 Again.”

 Llarimar paused.
 “Redundantly useless.”

 “Of course.
-Regular uselessness wouldn’t stand--I am, after all, a God.
-As for the Idris woman, I find her arrival a quite pleasant event.
+Regular uselessness wouldn’t be enough--I am, after all, a God.
+As for the Idris woman, I find her arrival to be a quite pleasant event.
 Now, perhaps, people will stop moaning about the lack of true Royal blood in the Divine Monarchy, and we can go back to complaining about more important things, such as why we--being Gods--can’t force cherries to be in season all year.”

-Llarimar looked back toward the High Palace, with its black stones and glass-like ornamentations.
-He knew what the priest was thinking--the gossip had arrived already.
+Lightsong glanced toward the High Palace, with its black stones and glass-like ornamentations.
+He knew what Llarimar was thinking--the gossip had arrived already.
 Old Dedelin hadn’t sent his firstborn daughter.
 He’d sent the youngest.
 A Royal, true, but not the heir to the full Royal line.

 It would mean more arguments.
 More hesitance.
-And, unfortunately, more headaches that he thought he should be able to feel, even if his head itself refused to comply.
+And, unfortunately, more headaches.
+Lightsong still thought he should be able to feel those, even if his head itself refused to comply.

 “Still,” Llarimar said, as if talking to himself.
 “They did send someone.
 That is a good sign, I suppose.
 An outright refusal would have meant war.”

-“War,” Lightsong said, drawing his priest’s attention.
-“The only thing worse than politics.”
+“War.
+The only thing worse than politics.”

-“Some say they are the same, your Excellency.”
+“Some say they are the same, your grace.”

 Lightsong shrugged.
 “At least politics doesn’t make you march about on an empty stomach--unless you count the nausea I feel every time I have to deal with someone trying to pull me into their faction.”

-“What will the rebels do now, you think?”
+“What will the Idrian rebels do now, you think?”
 Llarimar said idly, ignoring--as usual--Lightsong’s witty remarks.
-He would have been offended if he hadn’t known there were three separate lesser priests standing at the back of the building, recording Lightsong’s words, searching for wisdom and meaning within them.
+Lightsong would have been offended if he hadn’t known there were three separate lesser priests standing at the back of the building, recording his words, searching for wisdom and meaning within them.

 He did his best to make them work hard for their pay.

-“That is the thing, my son,” Lightsong said, leaning back, closing his eyes and feeling the sun on his face.
-“The Idris don’t consider themselves rebels.
+“That’s the thing, Spook,” Lightsong said, leaning back, closing his eyes and feeling the sun on his face.
+“The Idris don’t consider themselves to be rebels.
 They’re not sitting up in their hills, waiting for the day when they can be accepted back into Hallandren.
 This isn’t their homeland any more.
 They have a new one.”

-“Those peaks they control are hardly a kingdom,” Llarimar said.
+“Those peaks they control are hardly a kingdom.”

-“It’s enough of a kingdom to control three nation’s worth of mineral deposits, four vital passes to the north, and the original Royal line of Hallandren.
+“They’re enough of a kingdom to control all the area’s best mineral deposits, four vital passes to the north, and the original Royal line of Hallandren.
 They don’t need us, my friend.”

-“And talk of Idris dissidents in the city?”
+“And the talk of Idris dissidents in the city?”
 Llarimar asked.
 “Rousing the people against the Court of Gods?”

 “Rumors only,” Lightsong said.
-“Though, when I’m proven wrong and the underprivileged masses storm my palace and burn me at the stake, I’ll be sure to inform them that you were right all along.
+“Though, when I’m proven wrong and the underprivileged masses storm my palace and burn me to death, I’ll be sure to inform them that you were right all along.
 You’ll get the last laugh.
-Or. . .well, scream, since you’ll probably be tied up next to me.”
+Or. . .well, the last scream, since you’ll probably be tied up next to me.”